-GVA (gross value added) measures India’s economic growth.
-This was one of the changes instituted by the Narendra Modi government.
-It still calculates the GDP (gross domestic product), but when we refer to India’s economic growth, we’re referring to the percentage change in the GVA.
+India’s economic growth is measured in GVA (gross value added) terms.
+Although the GDP (gross domestic product) is still calculated, when we refer to India’s economic growth, we’re referring to the percentage change in the GVA.
 The relationship between GDP and GVA is:

 GDP = GVA + taxes on products – subsidies on products

 The base year for calculating India’s GVA is 2011–2012.
 It changed from 2004–2005 used earlier.
 In India, a fiscal year begins in April and ends in March the following year.
-As a result, the second quarter in India is from July to September.
+As a result, July–September is the second quarter for India.